Matilda (Votroubek) Machacek

 Memories and condolences may be shared with the family on Matilda's memorial webpage at www.farmerfuneralchapel.com.

-To send flowers to Matilda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Matilda Machacek, please visit our floral store.